-- SED LS 565 Introduction to Language and Linguistics (4 cr)
+- SED LS 560 Introduction to Language & Language Acquisition (4 cr)

-- SED LS 790 Seminar in Literacy Assessment (4 cr)
+- SED LS 790 Literacy Assessment to Inform Instruction (4 cr)

-- SED LS 792 Teaching Adolescent Literacy (4 cr)
+- SED LS 792 Teaching Adolescent Readers and Writers (4 cr)

 - SED RS 600 Introduction to Research (4 cr)

-- SED LS 734 Roles & Responsibilities of the Literacy Specialist: Leadership, Teaching & Coaching (field-based experience) (4 cr)
+- SED LS 764 Roles & Responsibilities of the Literacy Specialist: Leadership, Teaching & Coaching (field-based experience) (4 cr)

-CAGS candidates must complete a comprehensive task as a capstone experience.
-The task is intended to advance the candidate’s application of theory and research in a school or community-based setting.
-It is intended to help students identify, study, and respond to an important problem of practice in a particular school or community setting, and it is designed collaboratively with the candidate’s advisor, and may take the form of a thesis, an action research project, a comprehensive plan for a professional development series, or a curriculum-related project.
+The Capstone Experience is intended to advance the candidate’s application of theory and research in a school or community-based setting.
+It is intended to help students identify, study, and respond to an important problem of practice in a particular school or community setting, and it is designed collaboratively with the candidate’s advisor.
+The Capstone Experience takes many forms, among them a thesis, an action research project, a comprehensive plan for a professional development series, or a curriculum-related project.